 - Space book: I like to accompany our sensory bins with some toddler appropriate books and opted for 8 Little Planets.
 It is simple with lovely illustrations and is a great introduction to space.
 There are still lots of books which include Pluto as a planet.
 We wanted to align with the current classifications so only considered books that referred to 8 planets.

 - Model planet set: we have two sets of planets – we have these planets which I’ve used in the photos and we love these smaller ones too.
 I think the second ones are a better size for sensory play.
 I’ve also seen these space used in sensory play and they look amazing!

 - Space themed accessories: my toddlers love their chunky rocket and this space figures tube is perfect for little hands.

 - Food coloring or non toxic paint: we use Wilton Icing colors for most of our sensory activities as it gives such vibrant colors.
 This is the Wilton set – I used it for the play dough we made below.
-I use a liquid food coloring like this set for water coloring.
+I use a liquid food coloring No products found. for water coloring.

 - Wooden scoops: a wooden scoop set works really well with a small ingredient like rice – something similar to this set will work great.

 We use and highly recommend the Ikea Flisat kids table for all our sensory bins.
 It’s a fantastic addition to your playroom and is super versatile.
 While it’s available from Ikea directly, it’s usually out of stock.
 Luckily you can usually grab one on Amazon – check prices now!